Lipid Panel with Non-HDL Cholesterol

-Although no clear standards exist for non-HDL levels, most medical experts believe that lowering LDL and non-HDL cholesterol at the same time will cut your heart disease According to federal cholesterol program guidelines, your non-HDL cholesterol level 30 mg/dL higher than your LDL cholesterol level goal.
+Although no clear standards exist for non-HDL levels, most medical experts believe that lowering LDL and non-HDL cholesterol at the same time will cut your heart disease According to cholesterol guidelines, your non-HDL cholesterol level goal should be 30 mg/dL higher than your LDL cholesterol level goal.
 For example, if you are aiming